This savory recipe is adapted from the Clean Blog and makes 8-10 gluten free flat breads. Socca bread is a nice addition to any meal.

 - 2-3 scallions, greens only, coursely chopped

-- For broth (Dashi): Bring water, mushrooms, and kombu to a boil and then simmer for 2 hours.
+- For broth (Dashi): Bring water and bonito flakes to boil, simmer for 10 minutes, and then strain out bonito flakes.
+Add mushrooms and kombu to the broth, bring to a boil and then simmer for 2 hours.
 Or use crockpot on high setting for 2 hours.

 - Meanwhile, place wakame and natto (if dried) in a small dish and cover with water to rehydrate